revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 - There are multiple ways to version RESTful API-
   - One controller class with multiple methods having separate versions for mapping URLs.
   - One controller class with one method having separate versions number passed as path variables.
-  - One controller class with one method having separate versions number passed as custom request header.
+  - One controller class with one method having separate versions number passed as a custom request header.
-  - Multiple controller classes marked with version name with their own method names.
+  - Multiple controller classes marked with version names with their method names.
 - Breaking changes should always result in a change to the major version number for an API or content response type.
 - Non-breaking changes, such as adding new endpoints or new response parameters, do not require a change to the major version number.
-- Example of using two controller classes serving to different version-
+- Example of using two controller classes serving different versions-
 ```java
 @RestController
 @RequestMapping("/api/v1")